Product Rule, Chain Rule & Inverse Functions

 Geometric Interpretation

-When you stretch both sides a little, the new area gains:
+When both sides are increased by small amounts, the new area gains:

 So the total change in area is \(g\,df + f\,dg\).